 When to Water Container Plants

-In summer, watering outdoor potted plants is necessary daily (and even twice a day) for most species, especially when temperatures reach over 85 degrees F.
+In summer, watering outdoor potted plants is necessary daily (and even twice a day) for most species, especially when temperatures reach over 85 degrees F. (29 C.).

 How Often to Water Potted Plants

 If you are consistently checking the pots, you will know when to water the plant.
 The frequency depends upon the species.
-Succulents and drought tolerant plants need to be watered less often then annuals and vegetables.
+Succulents and drought tolerant plants need to be watered less often than annuals and vegetables.
 Well-established plants can go longer before water than newly installed plants.

-It is best on most plants to water deeply and slowly so water can access all parts of the soil and roots.
+It is best on most plants to water deeply and slowly, so water can access all parts of the soil and roots.
 Short, light watering just goes out the drainage holes before the plant can acquire the moisture or the soil can absorb the water.
 In fact, most potting soils can start to repel water if allowed to completely dry out.
 Slow and deep watering will not only ensure the water gets to the roots of the plant, but will also force over dry potting soil to absorb water again.

 If you have accidentally allowed the soil in your container to dry out completely, it would be wise to soak the entire container in a tub of water for a half hour or so in order to force rehydration of the potting soil.